mimove/EDEM2425/gcp_datalake/excercise_end2end/README.md

 # Excercise with GCP Resources

-We will work on the migration of the data warehouse (Clickhouse) that we used in the module `Cloud Intro`
+We will work on creating a small example of a Data Lake in GCS

 -----------------------------